tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 - offset curve.

 Before creating a geometric object, it is necessary to decide how the object is handled.
-The objects provided by *Geom2d* package are handled by reference rather than by value.
+The objects provided by *Geom2d* module are handled by reference rather than by value.
 Copying an instance copies the handle, not the object, so that a change to one instance is reflected in each occurrence of it.
-If a set of object instances is needed rather than a  single object instance,  *TColGeom2d* package can be used.
-This package provides standard and frequently used instantiations of one-dimensional arrays and sequences for curves from *Geom2d* package.
+If a set of object instances is needed rather than a  single object instance,  *TColGeom2d* module can be used.
+This module provides standard and frequently used instantiations of one-dimensional arrays and sequences for curves from *Geom2d* module.
 All objects are available in two versions:
 - handled by reference and
 - handled by value.